CogComp/zoe/README.md

 ### Run the system

 Currently you can do the following:
-* Run experiment on FIGER test set (randomly sampled as the paper): `python3 main.py figer` (takes a few minutes with cache)
+* Run experiment on FIGER test set (randomly sampled as the paper): `python3 main.py figer`
+* Run experiment on BBN test set: `python3 main.py bbn`
+* Run experiment on the first 1000 Ontonotes_fine test set instances (due to size issue): `python3 main.py ontontoes`

 We will provide experiments on other datasets soon.